appswithlove/loco-android/README.md

 ## ⚠️ Keep in mind

-Executing `updateLoco` will override all existing `values.xml` files of the given `languages`.
+Executing `updateLoco` will override all existing `strings.xml` (or other, if custom `fileName`) files of the given `languages`.
 Any type of app specific text strings should be placed into a separate string file, such as `constants.xml`.

 ---